 Nick Danella concentrates his practice on high-stakes and appellate litigation throughout the federal and state court systems.
 In particular, he focuses on legal writing and strategy, motion practice and appeals.

 Recognized by Benchmark Litigation as a “noted appellate litigator,” Nick has handled dozens of federal and state court appeals nationwide, most recently in the Eleventh and Sixth Circuit Courts of Appeals, Texas, Maryland, Maine, and Alabama.
 Just in the past year, Nick has worked on appeals that have resulted in three major victories: the reversal of a trial judge’s interpretation of a statutory notice requirement with broad-ranging impact for the financial services industry (in a case that Nick argued orally); and the post-trial reduction of a punitive damages award from $30 million to $300,000 in a medical malpractice case; and the reversal of a trial judge’s interpretation of a licensing statute, in another case with broad-ranging impact for the financial services industry.

 In addition, Nick regularly works as the “appellate counsel at trial,” with responsibility for briefing legal issues, including dispositive motions, Daubert/Frye motions, motions in limine, motions for judgment as a matter of law, nonsuit, and directed verdict, and other in-trial motions and bench briefs.
 He also handles post-trial proceedings in trial courts, including motions for judgment notwithstanding the verdict, new trial, and remittitur.
 For example, Nick was part of a defense trial team that was engaged in two month-long product liability trials in Pennsylvania state court, each of which resulted in a jury verdict for the defense.
 He also was part of a defense trial team that was engaged in a two-month False Claims Act trial against the U.S. Department of Justice in the U.S. District Court for the Northern District of Alabama, which resulted in judgment as a matter of law for the defense.

 Substantively, Nick has handled a broad spectrum of litigation matters, including cases involving commercial issues, the False Claims Act, and contract disputes.
-He also has experience in antitrust and competition, sports law, federal and state constitutional issues, statutory interpretation, arbitration, tax, admiralty, class actions, bankruptcy, medical malpractice, and product liability.
+He also has experience in antitrust and competition, medical malpractice, statutory interpretation, federal and state constitutional issues, class actions, arbitration, tax, admiralty, bankruptcy, sports law and product liability.
 Further, he has provided clients with strategic advice regarding a wide range of business practices.